Skip to main content

 Edit the Super Bill

-• Rendering Provider, Billing Provider, TIN (the billing provider’s Tax Identification Number), and Place of Service
+• Rendering Provider, Facility, Billing Provider, and TIN (the billing provider’s Tax Identification Number).

-If a service has default billing codes, its CPT, modifier, and diagnosis fields are pre-filled — you only adjust what’s different.
+Rendering Provider and Facility are search-and-pick fields.
+Picking a provider autofills the Rendering NPI from that provider’s saved NPI; picking a facility autofills the TIN from that location’s saved Tax Identification Number.
+If you need a free-typed name that isn’t a provider or a saved location (for example a care-team label), start typing and click the Use ”…” row that appears at the top of the list.
+If a service, product, or medication has default billing codes set in Settings, its CPT, modifiers, ICD-10, and place-of-service fields are pre-filled — you only adjust what’s different.
 The editor also shows the Primary Payer, Plan Name, Coverage Type, and Claims Address, pulled from the patient’s insurance on file.
 Add Notes for the patient or payer if needed.

 Send or Print